I've been a cat owner for most of my life and have learned many tips and tricks for keeping cats happy and healthy.

-- Added vitamins & minerals like Taurine, Vitamin A, Linoleic Acid
+- Added vitamins and minerals like taurine, vitamin A, linoleic acid

 - Foods with meats and other ingredients made in your own country

-- Fruits & Vegetables like sweet potatoes, cranberries, carrots and apples
+- Fruits and vegetables like sweet potatoes, cranberries, carrots, and apples

 - Foods that don’t have real meat or meat meal in the first three ingredients

 - Corn or corn gluten meal (it’s an inexpensive filler that many cats don’t do well on)

 - Wheat (for the same reason as corn)

 - By-products (this could be beaks, feet, and even feathers . . . you wouldn’t eat those, and I doubt you’d want your cat to either)

 - Artificial colors, flavors, or preservatives like BHT, BHA, or ethoxyquin